venamax/dataincubator/mr/README.md

 Return a list of the top 100 words in article text (in no particular order).
 You will need to write this as two map reduces:

-1. The first job is similar to standard wordcount but with a few .
+1. The first job is similar to standard wordcount but with a few tweaks.
    The data provided for wikipedia is in in *.xml.bz2 format.
 Mrjob will automatically decompress bz2.
 We'll deal with the xml in the next question.
    For now, just treat it as text.
 A few hints:
    - To split the words, use the regular expression "\w+".
    - Words are not case sensitive: i.e. "The" and "the" reference to the same word.
 You can use `string.lower()` to get a single case-insenstive